 I also made a quick stencil out of contact paper on my Cricut and brushed on some white paint.
 You could easily use some inexpensive stencils or even put vinyl decals on for a message you prefer.

 To attach my hardware cloth box, I added gorilla wood glue to the ends and placed it where I wanted it to go.
 Then I flipped it over, used tape to mark where I needed to nail from the back, and nailed it on!
 I also added eye hooks and wire to the top back for hanging.

 And that is it!
 Oh yeah, I did pre-drill holes and add the hooks to the bottom.

-I figured since this was in the bathroom that my kids use, they needed a good subliminal message…Be happy seemed perfect, and it makes this DIY shelf complete!
+I figured since this was in the bathroom that my kids use, they needed a good subliminal message…Being happy seemed perfect, and it makes this DIY shelf complete!

-I now have a great place to hang the hand towels, and store some important accessories, like nail polish, and such.
+I now have a great place to hang the hand towels and store some essential accessories, like nail polish, and such.
 It is nice to be able to see inside it too, I love the wire box thingy! (if you think of a better name, I am all ears!)

 All the supplies were things I had on hand, and so this shelf cost me nada.
 I think I love it even more!

 If you have any leftover fence wood you should build your own, or you could just buy some fence wood it is pretty cheap!
 Making a fun rustic DIY shelf is simple with some scrap lumber, ingenuity and a great idea!